Coverdell Education Savings Account FAQs

 Regardless of the number of CESAs opened for the beneficiary the maximum contribution per year, per beneficiary is $2,000, until the child (beneficiary) reaches the age of 18, even if you have more than one contributor.
-There are some exceptions to those rules for special needs children.
+There are some exceptions to those rules for special needs beneficiaries.

-5. Are contributions to a Coverdell Education Savings Account tax deductible?
+5. Are contributions to a Coverdell Education Savings Account tax-deductible?

 Yes – There are what’s referred to as Modified Adjusted Gross Income (MAGI) limits.

 If you’re single in 2019, and you make between $95,000 and $110,000 MAGI, you can only make a partial contribution to a CESA account.
 This is what’s referred to as the phase-out range.
 As you get closer to that $110,000, you can only put a small fraction of the full $2,000 allowable limit on an annual basis.